 Removing malware from your computer is no fun.
 With quality antivirus software, you won’t need to worry about malware infections.
 Reliable anti-malware software will stop malware before it infects your device — while constantly updating to adapt to the latest threats.
 It’s the most proactive step you can take to ensure a safer online experience.

-Just like buying a car or making any other big decision, use your best judgment when downloading software or documents online.
-Be wary of pirated software or disreputable freeware.
+Just like buying a car or making any other big decision, use your best judgment when downloading antivirus software or documents online.
+Be wary of pirated software or disreputable freeware, or software that governments do not trust.
 Use only the best antivirus programs from the most trusted security companies.

 Hackers intent on causing harm are experts at exploiting vulnerabilities.
 Stay away from suspicious links or email attachments.
 Learn to perform website safety checks.
 If something seems odd to you, it probably is.